engrmahabub/wee/syntax/syntax.md

 ```

 **Notes:**
+* Method with no parammeters require empty brackets ():
-* Method call do not require empty brackets ()
+* Method call do not require brackets () when no parameters
 * Method call do not need brackets for single argument
-* Method call arguments can be enumerated in a tuple
+* Multiple arguments can be enumerated in a tuple (arg1,arg2...)
-* A method can not be used in expressions
+* A method can not be used in expression (have no result)
 * A method can have side-effects and output parameters
-* We can interrupt a method prematurely using "halt(0)"
+* We can interrupt a method prematurely using "exit"

-Usually a method is bound to a specific user type.
-This is the first parameter and is explicit declared.
+Usually a method is bound to a the first parameter using single dispatch.
+The first parameter can be called: "self","it","this" or "me".
+It''s name is not restricted like in Python or Java.
+We believe freedom is better then restriction.

 **Constructor**

 A special method is a constructor.
 This method has usually same name as the user type with lowercase, but can have other name defined by the user imagination.

+Constructor has an explicit declaration and result type is the user type it creates.
+We believe that explicit is better than implicit.

 **example**
 ```